DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

     6 directories, 4 files

-And adjust your :file:`Makefile` to render all PlantUML files for you.
+And adjust your :file:`Makefile` to render all PlantUml files for you.

 Add the following entry to your :file:`Makefile`: